 The quickest way to construct a cage using spirals is to begin with an end panel and a back panel.
 Join this with a vertically placed spiral.
 Then connect the other end to this also using a vertically placed spiral.
 Continue until the frame is made with no top or bottom.
 Place diaphragm (middle panel for 2m length cages) with spirals.
 Attach a top panel.
 Ensure cage is square.
 At this point the spiral ends can be closed.
 Turn the cage upside down and put into place.

 Place the lower stiffeners (the number and orientation will depend upon cage size) 300mm from the bottom.
 The stiffeners ends should be closed.

 Kitset Cage Construction

 Kitset cages that are .5m wide or less and .5m high or less stiffeners are front to back as shown in the following diagrams.
-For cages that are larger the stiffener wires are placed in all corners, including at the diaphragm (centre panel) in cages of 2m.
+For cages that are larger the stiffener wires are placed in all corners, including at the diaphragm (center panel) in cages of 2m.
 For cages that are .5m wide x .5m length (or less), stiffener wires are placed cross direction.

 Gabion Wall Construction Specification

 The work shall consist of supply, construction of cages and filling with rock.

 Permathene Gabions shall consist of square or rectangular welded mesh constructed to form containers filled with rock.
 The gabion mesh supplied to site shall conform to ASTM 974-97.
 The weld shear strength is meet a minimum of 50% of wire tensile strength.
 The wire shall be mild steel coated with 280 gsm (min) Al 10%, Zn 90%.
 The wire shall have a tensile strength between 350-750 N/mm2.